 What is Browser Testing?

-Browser testing requires you to test your Answers experience on a few different browser types and devices to ensure the experience performs consistently across each browser and device that you test.
+Browser testing requires you to test your search experience on a few different browser types and devices to ensure the experience performs consistently across each browser and device that you test.
 We recommend using an emulator like Browserstack to easily test different browsers and devices.